cloudedbats/cloudedbats_wurb_2020/README.md

 Raspberry Pi 4 at startup (RPi3B+ works fine).
 Workarounds are to use an extra USB 2.0 Hub (passive is ok), or attach the M500 or M500-384 microphone after startup.

 ## Installation

-Note: This installation instruction is updated to match the new Ansible installation guide for more automated installations.
+Note: This installation guide is updated to match the Ansible installation guide that is used for more automated installations.
-If you are familiar with Ansible please have a look here: https://github.com/cloudedbats/ansible-playbooks
+If you are familiar with Ansible, then please have a look here: https://github.com/cloudedbats/ansible-playbooks

 ### Main workflow, overview

-This is the main workflow described here:
+The main steps during the installation are:

-- Install the Raspberry Pi Operating system on an SD card.
+- Install the Raspberry Pi Operating system on an SD card, with some basic configurations.
 - Move the SD card to a Raspberry Pi computer and power it up.
 - The Raspberry Pi should now be connected to your local WiFi network, or via an optional Ethernet cable.
 - Login to the Raspberry Pi with SSH by using a terminal window.